damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 1. **Be respectful of other's time** Consider the time investment you are asking others to make with meetings and a permission process.
 Try to avoid meetings and if one is needed make attendance optional by making the invite optional, by having a clear agenda linked from the invite, and by documenting the outcome.
 Instead of having people ask permission trust their judgment and offer a consultation process if they have questions.
 1. **Spend company money like it's your own** every dollar we spend will have to be earned back, be as frugal with company money as you are with your own.
 1. **Freedom** You should have clear objectives and the freedom to work on them as you see fit.
-1. **Frugality**: [Amazon states it best](http://www.amazon.jobs/principles) with: "Accomplish more with less.
+1. **Frugality** [Amazon states it best](http://www.amazon.jobs/principles) with: "Accomplish more with less.
 Constraints breed resourcefulness, self-sufficiency and invention.
 There are no extra points for growing headcount, budget size or fixed expense.".
 1. **ConvDev** we work according to the principles of [conversational development](http://conversationaldevelopment.com/).
-1. **Short verbal answers** Give short answers to verbal questions so the other party has to opportunity to ask more or move on.
+1. **Short verbal answers** Give short answers to verbal questions so the other party has the opportunity to ask more or move on.
-1. **Short broadcasts short** And keep 1 to many written communication short, as mentioned in [this HBR study](https://hbr.org/2016/09/bad-writing-is-destroying-your-companys-productivity): "A majority say that what they read is frequently ineffective because it’s too long, poorly organized, unclear, filled with jargon, and imprecise.".
+1. **Keep broadcasts short** And keep 1 to many written communication short, as mentioned in [this HBR study](https://hbr.org/2016/09/bad-writing-is-destroying-your-companys-productivity): "A majority say that what they read is frequently ineffective because it’s too long, poorly organized, unclear, filled with jargon, and imprecise.".
 1. **Managers of one** we want team members to be [a manager of one](https://signalvnoise.com/posts/1430-hire-managers-of-one) who doesn't need daily check-ins to achieve their goals.
 1. **Responsibility over rigidity** when possible we give people the responsibility to make a decision and hold them accountable for that instead of imposing rules and approval processes.
 1. **Accept mistakes** not every problem should lead to a new process to prevent them.
 Additional process make all actions more inefficient, a mistake only affects one.